Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Lunch

-Day 7 Tonga: Touring & Atata Island Excursion
+Day 7 Tonga Touring

 The Kingdom of Tonga is a sovereign state and archipelago comprising 176 islands scattered in the southern Pacific Ocean.
 Of these islands only 52 of are inhabited.
 Tonga became known as the 'Friendly Islands' due to the friendly reception accorded to Captain James Cook on his first visit here in 1773.
 This is one of the last absolute monarchies in the world where social rule is based upon a feudal system where the king disburses land and positions without recourse to any elected body.
-Tongatapu, a coral island surrounded by coral reefs, is Tonga's largest island with over two-thirds of the country's small population.

 Today we visit the 'Ancient Tonga' village at Fangaloto, where we will learn about the fascinating myth of the coconut and observe the traditional methods of obtaining coconut milk.
 Discover the secrets of baking Tongan food in an earth oven and enjoy performance of local song and dance and discover the intricacies of tapa cloth making, mat weaving and wood carving.
 We'll also stop at a local market and enjoy a traditional "umu" lunch today.